 - You are a resident of the UK

-- Lower = £60 – if you need help or supervision throughout the day or at night
+Lower rate - you need frequent help or constant supervision during the day, or supervision at night

-- Higher = £89.60 – if you need help or supervision during the day and also at night
+Higher - you need help or supervision throughout both day and night

-The length of your award depends on how long a decision maker from the Department for Work and Pensions (DWP) thinks your condition will persist.
-It is important that you provide the DWP with supporting evidence explaining in detail how your neuromuscular condition affects you.
-We recommend asking your medical professionals to write a letter to the DWP.
-The advocacy team at Muscular Dystrophy UK can also help with this.
+The length of your award depends on how long a decision maker from the Department for Work and Pensions (DWP) thinks your condition will affect you.
+It is important that you provide the DWP with supporting evidence explaining your neuromuscular condition when applying.